 Identification of Cis-Regulatory Sequences Controlling Pollen-Specific Expression of Hydroxyproline-Rich Glycoprotein Genes in Arabidopsis thaliana

-Maxwell Mullin, Yichao Li, Yignan Zhang, Frank Drews, Lonnie Welch, Allan Showalter
+Yichao Li, Maxwell Mullin, Yingnan Zhang, Frank Drews, Lonnie Welch, Allan Showalter

 Abstract

 Introduction

 Hydroxyproline-rich glycoproteins (HRGPs) are a superfamily of plant cell wall proteins involved in various aspects of plant growth and development.
 The HRGP superfamily consists of three family members, the extensins (EXTs), arabinogalactan-proteins (AGPs), and proline-rich proteins (PRPs).
 Although all HRGPs contain hydroxyproline (Hyp or O), a rare amino acid produced by the post-translational modification of proline residues by the enzyme prolyl hydroxylase, the three family members are distinguished by their unique amino acid compositions, repeating amino acid motifs, and degree and type of glycosylation (i.e., sugar modifications).
 For example, AGPs can be identified by their biased amino acid compositions of Pro (P)/Hyp (O), Ala (A), Ser (S), and Thr (T), their frequent occurrence of AP and PA dipeptide repeats, and their numerous, large arabinose and galactose-rich polysaccharide chains attached to O residues.
 In contrast, EXTs tend to be rich in S, P/O, Val (V), Tyr (Y), and Lys (K), have numerous SOOOO pentapeptide repeats, and have numerous, short arabinose oligosaccharide side chains attached to their O residues.
 Finally, PRPs are rich in P, V, K, Cys (C), and T, often have various Pro/Hyp-rich amino acid repeat motifs in which not all the P residues are modified to form O, and are the least glycosylated members of the HRGP superfamily.